Intermediate check to avoid fork (2 moves)

 Explanation

-Sometimes you can capture an opponent's piece, but capturing it comes with a disadvantage, for example if your opponent has other threats, or if the piece which can make the capture is currently pinned.
-An intermediate check is a move giving check that you play instead, which changes the situation so that you can make the capture later without that disadvantage.
+Sometimes you can capture an opponent's piece, but capturing it comes with a disadvantage, for example, your opponent may have other threats, or the piece that can make the capture may currently be pinned.
+In those cases, instead of capturing immediately, you can sometimes play an intermediate check - a move that gives check and changes the situation so that you can make the capture later without that disadvantage.

 In these levels we are looking at intermediate checks to avoid a fork.